- You can send an Excel file with Outlook just by using the Send as Attachment option from Microsoft Excel.

 - For guides, tips, and tricks, explore our Excel Troubleshooting Hub.

-MS Excel includes a handy Send as Attachment option that enables users to attach Excel spreadsheet files to Outlook emails.
-Thus, users can attach spreadsheet files to emails and send them directly from Excel.
-It’s an option that neatly integrates Outlook with Excel.
+Microsoft Excel includes a handy Send as Attachment option that enables users to attach Excel spreadsheet files to Outlook emails.

 Consequently, they can’t attach Excel files to emails with the application’s Send as Attachment feature.
 Below are some potential resolutions for fixing the General mail failure issue.

 What can I do if my Excel file is not attaching to an email?

 If Outlook rejects attaching the Excel file, you can also disguise it cleverly in another format.
 The best way to do that is to compress the file by using WinZip.

 To do that, find the Excel file on your computer, right-click on it and select the Add to archive option.
 The newly obtained Zip file will be most likely accepted as an Outlook attachment.